What should I feed my pet?

 Rattlesnake vaccines reduce morbidity and mortality from snake bites,

 but they are no substitute for anti-venom.
-But we have seen wonderful
+Pets need initial vaccines 3

-vaccines a month apart and then every 6 months.
+weeks apart; then a booster vaccine every 6 months.
 Vaccines are not

-approved for cats, we need to weigh the risks versus the benefits with them.
-Snakes
+approved for cats, we need to weigh the risks versus the benefits with

 Can't I feed my dogs bones?